 Jo Maddocks, Chief Psychologist at PSI, shares a case study on how an Emotional Intelligence-based development programme deployed within the STEM (science, technology, engineering, and mathematics) sector, with a high representation of neurodivergent participants, resulted in significant improvements in participants’ perceptions of their own personal and interpersonal intelligence and capabilities.

-Renée van der Vloodt and Cathy Harris of Executive Resilience Coaching (ERC) describe the challenges neurodivergent employees may face in organisational life and how these can negatively impact on people’s mental health.
+Cathy Harris of Keychange Coaching and Renée van der Vloodt describe the challenges neurodivergent employees may face in organisational life and how these can negatively impact on people’s mental health.
 They highlight the importance of creating a workplace climate which allows those with different gifts to flourish and the cultivation of skills in emotional self-regulation and healthy coping strategies.

 Fill the form to download the white paper.